training-participant-videos

 Entertainment content creation tools, including 3ds Max and Maya

-Students and training Participants taking a course with an Autodesk Learning Partner (ALP) can access their TES Instruction videos here.
-Learn how to create an account, enroll on a course, complete a post-course survey, or retrieve a forgotten password.
+Students and training participants taking a course with an Autodesk Learning Partner (ALP) can access their TES instruction videos here.
+Learn how to create an account, enrol in a course, complete a post-course survey or retrieve a forgotten password.

 Learn how to register your Autodesk Training Evaluation System (TES) account and get started.
 This video is for new training participants who don't yet have a TES account, or an Autodesk ID